-Like purring, meowing, and the ability to sleep in positions that might leave you sore for weeks, the feline fear of water almost seems like a defining part of their programming.
+Like purring, meowing, and the ability to sleep in positions that would leave us humans sore for weeks, the feline fear of water almost seems like a defining feature of their biological programming.
+But…why?
+Let’s dive a little deeper into this cat peculiarity and see what it is about water that makes the typical cat want to dash away and find a dry hiding spot.

 Like so many questions about feline behavior, no one really knows why cats hate water.